EDIorg/data-package-best-practices/webpages/4_upload/check_overview.md

 `<methods>` or `<geographicCoverage>`.
   - Data: checks are concerned only with the data entity, e.g., a check that simply returns a row of data or examines a data record for possible delimiters.
   - Congruence: checks examine the agreement between metadata and data, e.g., to compare the number of attributes listed in metadata to the number of columns in a data table
-- **Priority**: Each check was given one of three priority levels (high, medium, low) depending on its importance to LTER and to the IMC.
+- **Priority**: Each check was given one of three priority levels (high, medium, low) depending on its importance to user communities.
 Priority levels may help guide the implementation, but are not the only factor used to determine the schedule
 ### Response behavior
 Of particular interest to data managers is a check's response behavior because some checks affect whether a package can be accepted.
 There are a total of four possible responses in two major classes.
 Checks designated as “info” do not have pass/fail criteria and do not affect the acceptance of the data package in any way.
 An “info” check is for informational purposes only.
 The second class of check can affect insertion of a package.
 Their responses will be either “valid”, or one of “warn” or “error”.
 With two levels of non-valid response, code behavior can be customized.
 #### Summary